LTUC/amman-dotnet-401d2/Labs/Day12/README.md

 - submit a link to your PR in canvas

 ## Directions
--Recreate your project from Day 11 & add views to the controllers/actions
+-Using the same requirements from Lab 11, Recreate your project from Day 11 & add views to the controllers/actions

 **Create** <br />
 - Views Folder